Where to Stay in Hoi An: A Local’s Guide for First-Timers

 Dear reader: I visit every place I write about and use only my own original images and videos in my articles.
 This article contains affiliate links, which I may be compensated for at no extra cost to you.
 This allows me to continue creating original Vietnam content.

-This is a great place to relax in Hoi An’s rice fields; I highly recommend checking out some of Hoi An’s rice field coffee shops when you visit.
+This is one of many great places to relax, have coffee, or grab a bite in Hoi An’s rice fields; I highly recommend checking out some of Hoi An’s rice field coffee shops when you visit.
+I’ve covered this place and others further down in the rice fields section.

 Accommodation options in Hoi An are mainly boutique hotels, homestays, villas, and resorts.
 There aren’t high-rise hotels with far-reaching ocean or mountain views like in Da Nang, but Hoi An beats Da Nang for the boutique hotel experience.